sigcsets/sigcse2016/authors/workshops.md

 interest, and should provide participants with materials and/or ideas that are immediately useful in the classroom.
 To this end, workshop presenters should provide participants with handouts outlining the workshop material.
-All SIGCSE {{site.data.main.year}} workshops will be half-day workshops (3 hours).

-Workshop Proposals undergo review but not blind review.
+Workshop proposals undergo review but not blind review.
 Proposals are evaluated for relevance, anticipated interest, quality, and availability of appropriate facilities.
 You may want to review the list of last year’s accepted SIGCSE workshops prior to submitting a proposal.